 Improvements and alterations

-Tenants of a leased facility must submit an Improvement Works Application (IWA) to obtain Council’s written consent for any proposed improvements within or associated with the lease, licence or permit area e.g. new building work, building extensions, air conditioning, solar panels, signage, etc. Council may consent with conditions or refuse applications for at its discretion.
+Tenants (including sub-tenants and co-tenants) of a community leased, licenced or permitted facility must submit an Improvement Works Application (IWA) to obtain Council’s written consent prior to undertaking any proposed improvements within or associated with the lease, licence or permit area, e.g. new building work, building extensions, air conditioning, solar panels, signage.
+Council may consent with conditions or refuse applications at its discretion.

 Failure to obtain Council’s written consent before undertaking any work may result in Council requiring the tenant to remove or order the immediate non-use or securing of such items at the expense of the tenant.

 Tenants proposing to undertake major works, such as a new building or a building extension, must liaise with a Council Sport and Recreation Officer prior to submitting an application to identify any site constraints that may need consideration when planning the project.

 Several supporting documents will be required to support the application.
 It is important to ensure all supporting documents are attached during the application process.
 If there is any missing information, the application will be considered incomplete and will not progress until such time as all information has been provided.

 - site plan/aerial - this can be hand-drawn and should identify all existing structures and the location of the proposed works.
 The site plan should also identify any site boundaries, trees, vegetation or water courses located in the vicinity of the works